MorcilloA/Listening/README.md

 ## Difficulties

 We had some difficulties with :
-- Git
+- Git : We got issues to commit and push in differents branch of the project.
-- The filter
+- The filter :
-- The payment
+- The payment : We thought of using stripes at first for the payment method but with a lack of time and difficulties to learn how to use it we decide to make it in a different     way
-- Including library
+- Including library : we had some diffilcuties using libraries like moment or datetimepicker.
+- Download picture

+## Requierement

+Dont forget to use, before lunching your php serve, the next command :

+- composer require
+- npm install
+- Create the file .env
+- php artisan key:generate
+- create on you Phpmyadmin the database with the name : listening
+- php artisan migrate:refresh --seed

+You're good to take i look at our work now !

 ## About Laravel